Mac OS X File Encryption

 Create a new disk image.Now that Disk Utility is open, first verify that NONE of the disks, volumes, or images in the left-hand side-bar is selected.
 If one is, then click in the white space near the bottom of the side-bar to de-select all disks, images, and volumes.
 This is important for the creation of the new image.

-Then, click the New Image button on the Disk Utility toolbar.
+Then, at the bar at the top of the screen, go to File > New Image.
 You should see a small window slide down over top of Disk Utility.

 Customize your disk image.

 - In the Save As: field, type a descriptive name, e.g., lockedfiles.

 - In the Where: menu, select where you want the archive to be created (you can always move the archive later -- for now, select Desktop).

 - In the Size: menu, select the desired size.